-Encompassing issues including urban, dynamic and invisible thresholds, the symposium will explore the societal and environmental challenges ahead.
-The event will include case studies from both architects and academics, as well as the presentation of an exciting student design charrette showcasing how schools of architecture came together to explore 'tweaking thresholds'.
+Encompassing issues including urban, dynamic and invisible thresholds, the symposium explored the societal and environmental challenges ahead.
+The event included case studies from both architects and academics, as well as the presentation of an exciting student design charrette showcasing how schools of architecture came together to explore 'tweaking thresholds'.

-The keynote speaker for this event will be Jan Gehl (Gehl Architects).
+The keynote speaker for this event was Jan Gehl (Gehl Architects).

 Professor Bill Gething and Tom Vigar: Inside and outside, interfacing with climate

 Paul Chatterton: Private and Shared: Personal Societal Boundaries

 Anna Minton - Ground Control

 Ann Marie Connolly: Health, Obesity and Public Space

 Danny Dorling - Wealth Discrepancies